 The Rules specify the construction site plan.
-AISC provides a taping plan on the Host Resources page of aisc.org/ssbc to assist hosts in the process of laying out the tape.
+AISC provides a taping plan on the host resources page of aisc.org/ssbc to assist hosts in the process of laying out the tape.
 The plan shows which dimensions are critical during setup and which side of the tape dimensions should be taken.

-You may need to purchase additional tape for the construction lanes.
+You will need to purchase additional tape for the construction lanes.
 A variety of masking tape, duct tape, and other types can be used to tape the floor.
 The selected tape should be tested to ensure that it adheres to the competition floor surface but does not damage the floor.
 Colored tape that contrasts with the floor surface is recommended so that it is easily seen by judges.
 Clear tape can be used over the masking tape in the footing and river bank areas for protection.
+Additionally, it can be helpful to use a unique tape color for the river to make it stand out for the competitors.